-Our manufacturing facilities in Selangor, Malaysia are equipped with horizontal and vertical injection moulding machines supported by in-house tooling capabilities for the fabrication of moulds, laser marking facilities and manual assembly for certain products.
-As at the LPD, our annual production capacity of security seals is approximately 548 million pieces per year.
+Our manufacturing facilities in Malaysia are equipped with horizontal and vertical injection moulding machines supported by in-house tooling capabilities for the fabrication of moulds, laser marking facilities and manual assembly for certain products.
+As at 30 June 2023, our annual production capacity of security seals is approximately 530 million pieces per year.

-We have security seals that comply with ISO 17712 standards for three different classes including indicative ("I"), security ("S") and high-security ("H") classes (valid from 15 June 2023 to 14 June 2024, and renewable on a yearly basis).
-We submit renewal application for our ISO certifications within 90 days before their expiry dates.
+We have security seals that comply with ISO 17712 standards for three different classes including indicative ("I"), security ("S") and high-security ("H") classes.
 Our compliance with ISO 17712 standards requires adherence to specific design requirements to prevent illegal tampering or unauthorised access to goods, which include seal strength, identification and tamper-evidence.
 The ISO 17712 standards are for mechanical freight container seals but is sometimes also used as an indication of the security level of seals for other applications.